dmedeu/qrep/readme.md

 # qrep
-QREP repository for test purposes
+QREP repository for test purpose!

 Every day is a learning day.